These are our latest terms and conditions, version v3.4.

 a Contract formed between you and us in the circumstances set out in clause 4.

 the licensed operator of the distribution system through which electricity is supplied to you

 gas or electricity or both: (i) as selected on your Application; (ii) as supplied under a Deemed Contract; or (iii) as has otherwise been agreed between you (or any person authorised on your behalf) and us to be supplied under the Contract.

 "Fixed Rate Tariff"

-A plan for the supply of gas or electricity or both, in which the unit rate charged is fixed for a period of time as advertised at the time you sign-up
+a plan for the supply of Energy, in which the unit rate charged is fixed for a period of time as advertised at the time you sign-up.

-the meter and any ancillary equipment which records the quantity of Energy supplied to the Address
+the meter and any ancillary equipment which records the quantity of Energy supplied to the Premises.

 "Statement of Account"